Techtonica/curriculum/ajax/ajax.md

 ### Points to Remember
 - AJAX is not a programming language.
 It is a technique.
-- It works Asynchronously to fetch data from API.
+- It works *Asynchronously* to fetch data from API.
-- Since it works Asynchronously, data is received in form of Promise or Callback function.
+- Since it works *Asynchronously*, data is received in form of Promise or Callback function.

 ### Supplemental Materials
 - [MDN getting started with ajax](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started)